Walking in Tuscany: Top 10 Best Hiking Trails in Tuscany

 Tuscany is a key region in central Italy spanning an area of about 8,880 sq mi., renowned for its beauty and vast, rural countryside landscapes.
 While the historical city of Florence is its capital, Tuscany itself is characterized by quaint hilltop towns, dense forests and the Apennine Mountain range, while also offering a stunning coastline and sparkling blue seas.
 This is no doubt the reason the region inspired many an artist, drawn to its effortless beauty and diversity.

-There’s much to discover on a luxury vacation to Tuscany, but thanks to the variation of the Tuscan landscapes, if you’re into the great outdoors, we’d highly recommend checking out some of the amazing hiking trails in Tuscany.
-The great thing about walking in Tuscany is that there are many established trails and routes just waiting to be explored, so you're spoiled for choice when it comes to scenic outdoor adventures.
+There’s much to discover on a luxury holiday to Tuscany, but thanks to the variation of the Tuscan landscapes, if you’re into the great outdoors, we’d highly recommend checking out some of the amazing hiking trails in Tuscany.
+The great thing about walking in Tuscany is that there are many established trails and routes just waiting to be explored, so you're spoilt for choice when it comes to scenic outdoor adventures.
 If the weather’s nice, why not take a picnic and make a day of it?
-Whether you’re traveling to Italy as a family, or are heading on a romantic getaway, a vacation to Tuscany that includes taking in the impressive landscapes with your loved ones is always going to be time well spent.
+Whether you’re travelling to Italy as a family, or are heading on a romantic getaway, a holiday to Tuscany that includes taking in the impressive landscapes with your loved ones is always going to be time well spent.

 Our Regional Expert and Italy Travel Specialist, Gwen Nicol, said what makes a walking tour in Tuscany so special is: